 A particular type of injury that results from blunt trauma to the chest is commotio cordis.
 This type of injury doesn't cause direct damage to the heart muscle.
 Instead, blunt trauma, such as the kind that occurs when the left side of the chest is hit with a baseball, interrupts the heart's rhythm.
 This causes sudden cardiac arrest in an otherwise structurally normal heart.

-Commotio cordis is a leading cause of death in young athletes.
+Commotio cordis is a leading cause of sudden cardiac death in young athletes.
 It happens most often in children.
 It could happen to children more often because they have a thinner chest wall or because they're more likely to play sports that result in this type of trauma.
 Commotio cordis should be treated immediately with an automated external defibrillator (AED).

 Some tips to prevent and improve survival rates of commotio cordis include: